 “For years, Averie’s life could be summed up by a simple set of whole numbers-15 years in school, 5 years living common law, 10 years at the same electronics firm, 6 years of marriage to Bruce.
 Now it’s fragments of fragments-a partial set of calculations at best.
 Until her father died she hadn’t wanted children and only thought of them as part of a vague future she hadn’t committed to yet.”

 “I wrap my arms around my shoulders and rub.
 It is colder than a dead pre-school teacher’s cunt out here.
-I have been told to stand regally in front of the door, to respect the stature and tradition of the position, but I am not wearing a tall fuzzy hat and this ain’t London luv.
-I pace back and forth watching the cars breeze by; each one stirs the frosty wind into some further, darker, perversion of itself.
-It is damn cold.”
+I have been told to stand regally in front of the door, to respect the stature and tradition of the position, but I am not wearing a tall fuzzy hat and this ain’t London luv.”

 Malkeet Kaur resides in Mumbai, India.
 Though she works as a teacher and passionately loves her profession, she writes poems too.
 Many of her poems have found places in various anthologies and online journals.